-The Boxerdoodle is also sometimes known as the Boxerpoo.
-You can find these mixed breed dogs in shelters and breed specific rescues, so remember to always adopt!
-Don’t shop if you’re looking to add a Boxerdoodle to your home!
+Boxerdoodles are also sometimes known as Boxerpoos.
+You may find these mixed breed dogs in shelters and breed specific rescues, so remember to always adopt!
+Don’t shop if you’re looking to add one of these dogs to your home!

 The Boxerdoodle makes for an exceptionally playful and super friendly dog who can become a great addition to a family.
 They are active dogs who aren’t well suited to apartment living because of their innate need for exercise and play.
 If you have a fenced-in yard, your kids and the dog will become best play buddies; although, it’s always important to supervise sessions involving small children.